alexreinert/piVCCU/docs/setup/orangepi.md

 * Properly installed HM-MOD-RPI-PCB

 ### :warning: WARNING
-The Orange Pi has a rotated GPIO socket.
+The Orange Pi Plus 2E and the Orange Pi One have a rotated GPIO socket.
 A normal soldered radio module should lead away from the board.

+Please ensure for all models, that you attach the radio module to the right pins in the right direction.

 ### Installation
 0. Create full backup of your SD card